Singularity-tutorial/Singularity-tutorial.github.io/README.md

 ### How do containers differ from virtual machines (VMs)

 Containers and VMs are both types of virtualization.
-But it's important to understand the differences between the two to know when to use each.
+But it's important to understand the differences between the two and know when to use each.

 <b>Virtual Machines</b> install every last bit of an operating system (OS)
 right down to the core software that allows the OS to control the hardware (called the <i>kernel</i>).
 This means that VMs:
-- Are complete in the sense that you can use a VM to interact with you computer via a different OS.
+- Are complete in the sense that you can use a VM to interact with your computer via a different OS.
 - Are extremely flexible.
 For instance you an install a Windows VM on a MacOS system using software like [VirtualBox](https://www.virtualbox.org/wiki/VirtualBox).